Here, you can learn about all the strange, unsettling stuff I come up with myself.

 The Oracle of Aegis Isle is a setting-neutral adventure for 5th Edition DUNGEONS & DRAGONS that encourages social roleplay on a small but lively island.
 While the characters can have a whole lot of fun just by participating in competitions and otherwise enjoying the festivities of the Oracle Games, a conspiracy unfolds beneath the surface, ancient secrets and strange treasures await discovery, and the monsters guarding them await their next good meal.
 The Oracle of Aegis Isle is perfect for 2nd to 4th level parties in need of a holiday (a break from their main campaign)!

-You can purchase The Oracle of Aegis Isle here.
+You can get The Oracle of Aegis Isle for free here.

 ♦ Murderhobos Must Die (released 18.08.2020)